DayakarMalgari/Facial-Recognition-in-Keras-using-CNN-/README.md

 ii.
 Pooling Layer
 iii.
 Fully Connected Layer

-Total 10 layers; 3 conv2d, 3 maxpoolings, 2 dense and 1 each of flatten and dropout
+Total 10 layers; 3 conv2d, 3 maxpoolings, 2 dense and 1 each of flatten and dropout.

 Total parameters 900,626, all trainable.

-Classification Report, Confusion Matrix for all 20 classes Roc Curves with Auc values and Precision-Recall curves for all 20 classes Displaying Training, Testing and  Misidentified Faces
+Classification Report, Confusion Matrix, Roc Curves with Auc values and Precision-Recall curves for all 20 classes.

+Displayed Training, Testing and  Misidentified Faces.

-Accuracy of the Model is 95.6 %
+Accuracy of the Model is 95.6 % after training for 150 epochs.